-Figure 2.1.
+Figure 3.1.
 Hook competition adjustment factors for each station in IPHC Regulatory Area 2B in 2018.
 Larger circles are due to greater competition for baits (fewer baits returned), while smaller circles are a result of lower levels of competition.

-Figure 2.2.
+Figure 3.2.
 Raw O32 WPUE (lb/skate) for each station in IPHC Regulatory Area 2B in 2018.

-Figure 2.3.
+Figure 3.3.
 O32 WPUE (lb/skate) for each station standardized for hook competition in IPHC Regulatory Area 2B in 2018.

-Part 3: Estimating the effects of whale depredation on the FISS
+Part 4: Accounting for the effects of whale depredation on the FISS